 Life Cycle of Ear Mites

 Unlike many pests that drop their eggs, mites fulfill their entire life cycle while attached to your pet.
-This life cycle takes about 3-4 weeks in total, going through 5 different stages:
+The life cycle of the ear mite takes about 3-4 weeks in total, going through 5 different stages:

 - Protonymphs (First Nymph Stage)